learlab/learlab.github.io/index.md

 %}

 {% capture text %}
-We are a diverse and multidisciplinary group of researchers.
-Our team is awesome.
+We are a multidisciplinary group of researchers with expertise spanning various fields and perspectives.
+Our team values collaboration, innovation, and a commitment to pushing the boundaries of scientific knowledge.
+Together, we create an environment that fosters creativity and tackles the most pressing challenges in our research domain.

 {%
   include button.html